 The company receives cash as collateral, primarily in connection with derivative transactions.
 The company obtains cash as collateral on an upfront or contingent basis for derivative instruments to reduce its credit exposure to individual counterparties.

-The company has posted cash collateral of \$49 million as of December 2020, \$57 million as of December 2019 and received cash collateral of \$8 million as of January 1, 2019.
-Amounts received and posted are mainly in respect of derivative assets and liabilities, certain customer and other receivables and payables and unsecured borrowings.
+The company has posted cash collateral of \$49 million as of December 2021 and \$49 million as of December 2020.
+Amounts received and posted are mainly in respect of derivative assets and liabilities.

 Fair Value Measurement